RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/si/si-4.3.md

 ---
-sort-id: si-04.03
 x-trestle-global:
   sort-id: si-04.03
 ---

-# si-4.3 - \[System and Information Integrity\] Automated Tool and Mechanism Integration
+# si-4.3 - \[System and Information Integrity\] Automated Tool Integration

 ## Control Statement

-Employ automated tools and mechanisms to integrate intrusion detection tools and mechanisms into access control and flow control mechanisms.

-## Control guidance

-Using automated tools and mechanisms to integrate intrusion detection tools and mechanisms into access and flow control mechanisms facilitates a rapid response to attacks by enabling the reconfiguration of mechanisms in support of attack isolation and elimination.
+The organization employs automated tools to integrate intrusion detection tools into access control and flow control mechanisms for rapid response to attacks by enabling reconfiguration of these mechanisms in support of attack isolation and elimination.

-## Control assessment-objective
+## Control Objective

-automated tools and mechanisms are employed to integrate intrusion detection tools and mechanisms into access control mechanisms;
-automated tools and mechanisms are employed to integrate intrusion detection tools and mechanisms into flow control mechanisms.
+Determine if the organization, for rapid response to attacks by enabling reconfiguration of intrusion detection tools in support of attack isolation and elimination, employs automated tools to integrate intrusion detection tools into:

+- \[SI-4(3)[1]\] access control mechanisms; and

+- \[SI-4(3)[2]\] flow control mechanisms.